-Pricing Strategies is one of the most googled terms.
-And righty so, as it is the deal-breaker for any business – be it a product or a service.
+Pricing strategies is one of the most googled terms.
+And righty so, pricing is the deal-breaker for any business – be it a product or a service.

 It is very essential to get your pricing right in order to sell.